Help us Build Bridges of Peace

 Where does your money go?

-A sponsor can pay the full amount of the parental contribution for a child or part of it.
-The money will be paid directly to Maayan Babustan, which is a registered and licensed NGO, so that the child doesn’t have to pay the contribution (or only part of it).
+A sponsor can pay the full amount of the required parental contribution for a child or part of it.
+The money will be paid directly to Maayan Babustan, which is a registered and licensed NGO.
 The parents are informed of this.

 Duration of sponsorship